Education

 The point of using an infographic is not just to make it look cool (which it definitely does) but also to simplify your class and expectations into small, understandable chunks.

-If you need to go further into detail on something, talk about it with the students in class, and if you must, create a brief handout to elaborate.
+If you need to go further into detail on something (like assignments and grades), talk about it with the students in class, and if you must, make a brief handout or use Google slides to elaborate.

-I’m looking forward to using Piktochart throughout the year and seeing what else I can use it for.
-My hope is that this will stick with students and parents and that I will have to explain my procedures a little less this year.
+I look forward to using Piktochart throughout the year.
+I hope this will stick with students and parents, and I will have to explain my course procedures less.
 Fingers crossed!

-Visual classroom syllabus examples and templates you can edit and customize
+Visual syllabi examples & templates you can customize

-If you want to turn your syllabus into an infographic, there’s no need for you to make one from scratch with the following creative and editable visual syllabus templates.
+If you want to turn your syllabus into an infographic, you don’t need to make one from scratch with the following creative and fully editable visual syllabus templates from Piktochart’s infographic maker.

 If you’re new to infographic syllabus creation, watch the short video tutorial below to help you get started.